techwiz42/kilnserver/README.md

 **The Project**

-Best run under python3 in a virtual environment.
+Run under python3 in a virtual environment.

 Kilncontroller must be running before kilnweb can be started.
+If kilncontroller is not running, all kilnweb calls will result in a *connection refused* error

 Kilncontroller is listening on a unix socket for commands from kilnweb.
 Kilnweb makes RESTful API calls to the socket.

 **Roger's description of work to be done on the client:**